westonludeke/westonludeke/README.md

-Hello World!
-My name is Weston Ludeke and I'm a software engineer.
+## Hello World!
+I'm Weston 👋

-### About Me

 Beginning in January 2020, I was a student at [Launch School](https://launchschool.com) where I utilized the techniques of Mastery Based Learning to help me along the road towards mastery of the fundamentals of software engineering.
 After 1700+ hours of studying over 3.5 years while still working at my day job, I finished Launch School’s core curriculum in summer 2023.

+### Stack

-Today, I’m proficient in Javascript, Mongo, Express, React, JSX, Node, Ruby, Sinatra, jQuery, HTML, CSS, Bootstrap, SQL, Postgres, APIs, & Google Apps Script.
+Javascript, Mongo, Express, React, JSX, Node, Ruby, Sinatra, jQuery, HTML, CSS, Bootstrap, SQL, Postgres, APIs, & Google Apps Script.

 ### Contact Me

-You can read more about my experiences learning programming, as well as view my projects, on my personal blog [westonludeke.com](https://westonludeke.com) and my [Medium blog](https://westonludeke.medium.com/).
+You can read more about my experiences learning programming, as well as view my projects, on my personal blog [westonludeke.com](https://westonludeke.com) and on [Medium](https://westonludeke.medium.com/).
 You can also connect with me on [LinkedIn](https://linkedin.com/in/westonludeke).

 <!--